Check out these great references as well:

 |Our custom profiles repository for Wireshark|

 Whenever your web browser connects to a web server using HTTPS, a secure connection is established, keys are exchanged, and the traffic is encrypted.
-We won't spend any time describing that process, instead we will focus on how you can decrypt the encrypted traffic using Wireshark.
+We won't spend any time in this article describing that HTTPS process, instead we will focus on how you can decrypt the encrypted traffic using Wireshark.

-There are a couple of environment contraints in this explanation:
+There are a couple of environment constraints in this explanation:

 - We are using the Chrome web browser